borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 !include /etc/borgmatic/common_checks.yaml
 ```

-But if you do want to merge in a YAML key *and* its values, keep reading!
+But if you do want to merge in a option name *and* its values, keep reading!

 ## Include merging